tezizzm/mvc-wavefront-sdk/README.md

    dotnet add package Wavefront.AspNetCore.SDK.CSharp
    ```

    Create a file named `WavefrontExtensions.cs` with the following contents.
-Copy the file to root of *both* projects.
+Copy the file to root of the project.
 This file includes SDK code that allows us to connect to a Wavefront Proxy or to Wavefront with Direct Ingestion.

    ```cs
    using Microsoft.Extensions.Configuration;